Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-The Interactable Object script is attached to any game object that is required to be interacted with (e.g. via the controllers).

-The basis of this script is to provide a simple mechanism for identifying objects in the game world that can be grabbed or used but it is expected that this script is the base to be inherited into a script with richer functionality.

-The highlighting of an Interactable Object is defaulted to use the `VRTK_MaterialColorSwapHighlighter` if no other highlighter is applied to the Object.
+Determines if the GameObject can be interacted with.

+**Required Components:**
+ * `Collider` - A Unity Collider to determine when an interaction has occured.
+Can be a compound collider set in child GameObjects.

+**Optional Components:**
+ * `Rigidbody` - A Unity Rigidbody to allow the GameObject to be affected by the Unity Physics System (not required for Climbable Grab Attach Types).
+ * `VRTK_BaseGrabAttach` - A Grab Attach mechanic for determining how the Interactable Object is grabbed by the primary interacting object.
+ * `VRTK_BaseGrabAction` - A Grab Action mechanic for determining how to manipulate the Interactable Object when grabbed by the secondary interacting object.

+**Script Usage:**
+ * Place the `VRTK_InteractableObject` script onto the GameObject that is to be interactable.
+ * Alternatively, select the GameObject and use the `Window->VRTK->Setup Interactable Object` panel to set up quickly.
+ * The Highlighter used by the Interactable Object will be selected in the following order:
+   * The provided Base Highlighter in the `Object Highlighter` parameter.
+   * If the above is not provided, then the first active Base Highlighter found on the Interactable Object GameObject will be used.
+   * If the above is not found, then a Material Color Swap Highlighter will be created on the Interactable Object GameObject at runtime.

 ### Inspector Parameters

- * **Disable When Idle:** If this is checked then the interactable object script will be disabled when the object is not being interacted with.
-This will eliminate the potential number of calls the interactable objects make each frame.
+ * **Disable When Idle:** If this is checked then the Interactable Object component will be disabled when the Interactable Object is not being interacted with.
  * **Allowed Near Touch Controllers:** Determines which controller can initiate a near touch action.
- * **Touch Highlight Color:** The colour to highlight the object when it is touched.
-This colour will override any globally set colour (for instance on the `VRTK_InteractTouch` script).
+ * **Touch Highlight Color:** The Color to highlight the object when it is touched.
  * **Allowed Touch Controllers:** Determines which controller can initiate a touch action.
- * **Ignored Colliders:** An array of colliders on the object to ignore when being touched.
+ * **Ignored Colliders:** An array of colliders on the GameObject to ignore when being touched.
- * **Is Grabbable:** Determines if the object can be grabbed.
+ * **Is Grabbable:** Determines if the Interactable Object can be grabbed.
  * **Hold Button To Grab:** If this is checked then the grab button on the controller needs to be continually held down to keep grabbing.
 If this is unchecked the grab button toggles the grab action with one button press to grab and another to release.
- * **Stay Grabbed On Teleport:** If this is checked then the object will stay grabbed to the controller when a teleport occurs.
-If it is unchecked then the object will be released when a teleport occurs.
+ * **Stay Grabbed On Teleport:** If this is checked then the Interactable Object will stay grabbed to the controller when a teleport occurs.
+If it is unchecked then the Interactable Object will be released when a teleport occurs.
- * **Valid Drop:** Determines in what situation the object can be dropped by the controller grab button.
+ * **Valid Drop:** Determines in what situation the Interactable Object can be dropped by the controller grab button.
- * **Grab Override Button:** If this is set to `Undefined` then the global grab alias button will grab the object, setting it to any other button will ensure the override button is used to grab this specific interactable object.
+ * **Grab Override Button:** Setting to a button will ensure the override button is used to grab this specific Interactable Object.
+Setting to `Undefined` will mean the `Grab Button` on the Interact Grab script will grab the object.
  * **Allowed Grab Controllers:** Determines which controller can initiate a grab action.
- * **Grab Attach Mechanic Script:** This determines how the grabbed item will be attached to the controller when it is grabbed.
+ * **Grab Attach Mechanic Script:** This determines how the grabbed Interactable Object will be attached to the controller when it is grabbed.
 If one isn't provided then the first Grab Attach script on the GameObject will be used, if one is not found and the object is grabbable then a Fixed Joint Grab Attach script will be created at runtime.
  * **Secondary Grab Action Script:** The script to utilise when processing the secondary controller action on a secondary grab attempt.
 If one isn't provided then the first Secondary Controller Grab Action script on the GameObject will be used, if one is not found then no action will be taken on secondary grab.
- * **Is Usable:** Determines if the object can be used.
+ * **Is Usable:** Determines if the Interactable Object can be used.
  * **Hold Button To Use:** If this is checked then the use button on the controller needs to be continually held down to keep using.
 If this is unchecked the the use button toggles the use action with one button press to start using and another to stop using.
- * **Use Only If Grabbed:** If this is checked the object can be used only if it is currently being grabbed.
+ * **Use Only If Grabbed:** If this is checked the Interactable Object can be used only if it is currently being grabbed.
- * **Pointer Activates Use Action:** If this is checked then when a Base Pointer beam (projected from the controller) hits the interactable object, if the object has `Hold Button To Use` unchecked then whilst the pointer is over the object it will run it's `Using` method.
-If `Hold Button To Use` is unchecked then the `Using` method will be run when the pointer is deactivated.
-The world pointer will not throw the `Destination Set` event if it is affecting an interactable object with this setting checked as this prevents unwanted teleporting from happening when using an object with a pointer.
+ * **Pointer Activates Use Action:** If this is checked then when a Pointer collides with the Interactable Object it will activate it's use action.
+If the the `Hold Button To Use` parameter is unchecked then whilst the Pointer is collising with the Interactable Object it will run the `Using` method.
+If `Hold Button To Use` is unchecked then the `Using` method will be run when the Pointer is deactivated.
+The Pointer will not emit the `Destination Set` event if it is affecting an Interactable Object with this setting checked as this prevents unwanted teleporting from happening when using an Interactable Object with a pointer.
- * **Use Override Button:** If this is set to `Undefined` then the global use alias button will use the object, setting it to any other button will ensure the override button is used to use this specific interactable object.
+ * **Use Override Button:** Setting to a button will ensure the override button is used to use this specific Interactable Object.
+Setting to `Undefined` will mean the `Use Button` on the Interact Use script will use the object.
  * **Allowed Use Controllers:** Determines which controller can initiate a use action.
  * **Object Highlighter:** An optional Highlighter to use when highlighting this Interactable Object.
 If this is left blank, then the first active highlighter on the same GameObject will be used, if one isn't found then a Material Color Swap Highlighter will be created at runtime.